The MMU-500 provides the following features:

 No page size restrictions.
 All page sizes are supported apart from the 16KB page granule defined by ARMv8 architecture.

-Arbitration of transactions from different TBUs by using the programmed QoS value.
+Arbitration of PTW requests from different TBUs by using the programmed QoS value.

 Page table walk cache for storing intermediate page table walk data.

 TLB invalidation through the AMBA 4 DVM signaling or register programming.

 Translation and protection check support including TrustZone® extension support.